ga-curriculum/github-collaboration/concepts/README.md

 ## Collabarative Coding on GitHub

 So far we have used Git and GitHub to manage our own work.
 However, Git and GitHub are also powerful tools for collaborating with others on a shared codebase.
 Let's take a high-level look at how collaborative coding works on GitHub.
-Before we dive completely into the world of collaborative coding on GitHub, it's important to know that GitHub is not the only platform for collaborative coding.
-There are other platforms like GitLab and Bitbucket that offer similar features.
+Before we dive in it's important to know that GitHub is not the only platform for collaborative development.
+There are other platforms like [GitLab](https://about.gitlab.com/) and [Bitbucket](https://bitbucket.org/) that offer similar features.
 However, GitHub is the most popular platform for open-source projects and has a large community of developers.

 **So, why GitHub?**